swajahataziz/genomics-cancer-classification/README.md

 `./build_and_push.sh genomics-cancer-classification-lightgbm`

-Subsequently, follow the steps in the notebook
+Subsequently, follow the steps in the notebook in the repository 'genomic-cancer-classification'